 On Stripe Issuing, the MCC for each transaction is provided as a value for

-A frustrating aspect of MCCs is that there is not one universally accepted set of merchant category codes used by all entities and organizations.
+A frustrating aspect of MCCs is that there is not one universally accepted set of merchant category codes used by all entities and organisations.
 That said, the category code ranges are consistent.
 Here’s a rundown of the code ranges for different industries:

 - 0001–1499: Agricultural services